AndreaMagri/tesi-ardl-hicp/README.md

 The repository is organized as follows:
 *   `tesi_analisi.ipynb`: The complete and commented Jupyter Notebook containing the entire estimation pipeline (from raw data download through APIs to econometric tests and dynamic simulations).
 *   `gscpi_data_all.csv`: The dataset containing the monthly historical series of the New York Fed's GSCPI used to replicate the results.
-*   `images/`: Folder containing the generated high-resolution (300 DPI) plots used for compiling the LaTeX thesis [2].
+*   `images/`: Folder containing the generated high-resolution (300 DPI) plots used for compiling the LaTeX thesis.

 ---